MarcosQBV/MeshTree/README.md

 This project generates an interactive graph that visualizes MeSH terms.
-The objective is to create a map all known medical knowledge.
+The objective is to create a map of all known medical knowledge.
 Left-clicking a node "expands" it by showing all of its child nodes.
 Right-clicking a node collapses all of its child nodes, so as to prevent excessively cluttering the screen.

 The MeSH database is too large to be loaded all at once on a webpage.
 Therefore, the app uses a Flask API that only sends to the frontend the data that the user needs to display at a given time.
 Data was obtained in xml format from the Pubmed API and parsed into json.
 It is then loaded as a dictionary for quick retrieval.